trailofbits/protofuzz/README.md

     >>> fuzzer.add_dependency('foo', 'addr.house', lambda x: x+1)
     >>> for obj in fuzzer.permute():
     ...     print("Generated object: {}".format(obj))

 Note however, the values your lambda creates must be conformant to the destination type.

 # Caveats

 Currently, we use [fuzzdb](https://github.com/fuzzdb-project/fuzzdb) for values.
 This might not be complete or appropriate for your use.
 Consider swapping it for your own values.

+If you have your own separate instance of fuzzdb, you can export `FUZZDB_DIR` in your environment with the absolute path to your instance.

+    export FUZZDB_DIR=/path/to/your/fuzzdb